2008 Serbian local elections: Nišava District

 Local elections were held for the City Assembly of Niš, the assemblies in all five of Niš's constituent municipalities, and the assemblies in all six of the Nišava District's other municipalities.

 The results in the election for the city assembly were inconclusive.
 As at the republic level, and in Belgrade, a coalition was ultimately formed by the For a European Serbia alliance and the Socialist Party.
 Representatives of the Democratic Party also claimed the mayors offices in Meridana and Pantelej, while a member of the Socialist Party became mayor in a coalition government in Palilula.
 The Democratic Party of Serbia dominated the local coalition in Niška Banja, while the Radicals led the coalition government in Crveni Krst (and remained in power following the split in the party).

 The Radicals also won the election in Aleksinac and were initially the dominant force in that municipality's governing coalition.
 After the party split, a new governing coalition came to power with a member of the Democratic Party of Serbia as mayor.

 Local incumbents from New Serbia were re-elected in Doljevac and Ražanj, and an incumbent Socialist Party mayor was confirmed for another term in Gadžin Han.
 In Merošina, a Socialist Party representative served as mayor in a governing alliance with the Democratic Party and G17 Plus.
 United Peasant Party leader Milija Miletić was chosen as mayor in Svrljig and remained in office for the term that followed, excepting a three-month period in 2009–10.

 Niš

 Results of the election for the City Assembly of Niš:

 The election did not produce a clear winner, and a coalition government was ultimately formed by the Democratic Party, G17 Plus, and the Socialist Party.
 Miloś Simonović of the Democratic Party served as mayor.

+Momir Stojanović, at the time a member of the Socialist Party of Serbia, appeared in the second position on the party's coalition list and was awarded an assembly mandate.
+He resigned his seat in early 2009 against the backdrop of divisions in the party.